-The rising cost of university means students are turning to part-time work to pay the bills.
-Discover how to hold down a job without letting your degree suffer
+The rising cost of university means that students are turning to part-time work to pay the bills - discover how to hold down a job without letting your degree suffer

-Money is a concern for most students - 79% of respondents to the Student Money Survey 2019 said they were worried about how they'd make ends meet while at university.
+Money is a concern for most students - three-quarters (76%) of respondents to the Student Money Survey 2021 said they were worried about how they'd make ends meet while at university.
 In fact, the same number had even considered dropping out of university at some point - although this was against the backdrop of the coronavirus pandemic.

-If you're trying to decide if finding a job is the right move for you, consider the following benefits of working part time and whether it would fit in with your study schedule.
+If you're trying to decide if getting a job is the right move for you, consider the following benefits of working part time and whether it would fit in with your study schedule.

 Benefit from part-time work

 While many students work to top up their loans and earn spare cash, that's not the sole benefit of finding a part-time job.

 'Having a part-time job was beneficial on many levels.
 Earning my own money was so rewarding, and the skills that I developed have really helped to enhance my CV,' says Caitlin Edwards, a consumer behaviour and marketing graduate from the University of Reading.